jgarces02/VCF-Simplify/README.md

 <br>

 ## NOTE
-Author original python script has been modified to run it locally (without root rights).
+Author's original python script has been modified to run it locally (without root rights).